-Nurses and midwives trained abroad
+Nurses, midwives and nursing associates trained abroad

-Nurses and midwives from the EU or EEA
+Applicants from the EU or EEA

 EEA countries include the 28 member states of the EU, as well as Iceland, Liechtenstein and Norway.
 The same rules also apply to Switzerland.